GoogleCloudPlatform/generative-ai/rag-grounding/README.md

 # RAG and Grounding

-This directory provides a curated list of notebooks that explore Retrieval Augmented Generation (RAG), grounding techniques, knowledge bases, grounded generation, and related topics like vector search and semantic search.
+This directory provides a curated list of examples that explore Retrieval Augmented Generation (RAG), grounding techniques, knowledge bases, grounded generation, and related topics like vector search and semantic search.

-All of these links are notebooks or other examples in this repository, but are indexed here for your convenience.
+All of these links are examples in this repository, but are indexed here for your convenience.

 ## What is RAG and Grounding?